 Housing & Residential Education

-Research shows that students who live on campus get more involved in student clubs and activities, find college more satisfying and are more likely to graduate (How College Affects Students, by Ernest Pascarella and Patrick Terenzini, Jossey-Bass, 2005).
+Research shows that students who live on campus get more involved in student clubs and activities, find college more satisfying and are more likely to graduate.

 Top 10 Reasons for Living on Campus

 Apply to live on campus today!
-The housing application opens December 1.
-We're excited to have you live on campus, experience college fully and be apart of the UNC community.
+The academic year 2020-2021 housing application opens November 1, 2019.
+We're excited to have you live on campus, experience college fully and be a part of the UNC community.
 Complete the application process by May 1 to increase your opportunity for priority housing.

 Living on campus adds a whole new dimension to your college experience.
 You’ll get the opportunity to meet new people, make life-long friends, develop interpersonal skills, be exposed to a wider range of ideas and cultures and develop a sense of community.